Ensembles

 Chorale

 The University of North Texas Chorale is composed of Tenor and Bass singers of all majors.
-Chorale will perform at the annual UNT ChoralFest!
-As well as presenting both fall and spring concerts.
+Chorale will perform at the annual UNT ChoralFest!, as well as presenting both fall and spring concerts.
 Students are encouraged, but not required, to complete a choral audition to participate in the ensemble.

 Director